About AlamoPROMISE

 AlamoPROMISE covers the cost of tuition and required fees at any of the five colleges of the Alamo Colleges District for up to three years (six consecutive semesters Fall and Spring semesters) or the completion of an associate degree or academic certificate, whichever comes first.

 After the financial aid award has been applied, AlamoPROMISE last-dollar funding covers the remaining costs of tuition and required fees.
-This includes special tuition and the following required fees: Student Activity Fee, Campus Access Fee, and the International Education Fee.
+You may view the Cost of attendance breakdown, here.

-AlamoPROMISE does not pay for other college-going expenses, including but not limited to: instructional materials costs not covered by financial aid, textbooks, technology equipment, transportation, and housing.
+AlamoPROMISE does not pay for other college-going expenses, including but not limited to technology equipment, transportation, and housing.
+Note that textbook rentals covered by tuition, laptop rentals and VIA bus passes are available to enrolled students.

 AlamoPROMISE is a last-dollar funding program that considers first federal and state financial aid awards that a student is eligible for, such as a federal Pell Grant.
 The amount of “last-dollar” AlamoPROMISE funding each student receives will vary based on individual financial aid awards for which the student is eligible.